Magnetic field at nucleus for ionized atoms: Introduction

-In the case of the electron cloud surrounding a heavy nucleus, this dependence becomes linear, and the charge $Z$ is replaced by the effective charge $q_{eff}$ of the ion.
-In our study, we will present experimental results in the range $44 < Z < 64$.
+In case of heavy ions, this dependence becomes linear, and the charge $Z$ must be replaced by the effective charge $q_{eff}$ of the ion due to the screening effect.
+In our study, we compare the calculations to experimental results for ions with $Z$ in the range $44 < Z < 64$.